Chairman: Erik Samuelson

 After the original Wimbledon FC was planned to be relocated to Milton Keynes in 2002 because of financial problems (eventually rebranding the club as MK Dons which would take on a separate identity), disgruntled Dons fans decided to form their own club: AFC Wimbledon.

 Groundsharing with Kingstonian, the new Dons joined the Premier Division of the Combined Counties League in the 2002/2003 season and rose up the non-league pyramid very quickly, achieving five promotions in nine seasons to earn their place in the Football League in 2011.

-AFC Wimbledon continued their rise up the leagues with a play-off final win over Plymouth in 2016 and managed to hold their own in League One last season, sticking it to MK Dons in the process.
+AFC Wimbledon continued their rise up the leagues with a play-off final win over Plymouth in 2016 and have managed to hold their own in League One since then,sticking it to MK Dons in the process.